paytrail/documentation/content/best-practices/_index.en.md

 ### Settlements

-Daily settlements delivered via the [**Merchant API**][merchant-api] contain payments and refunds as single rows.
+Daily settlements delivered via the [**Merchant API**][settlements] contain payments and refunds as single rows.
 You can search the settlements through REST endpoints in JSON format.
 The settlement data contains payments, refunds, and transaction fees.

+You can also use the **Merchant API** in your bookkeeping.
+The payment is created in Paytrail so that we use the invoice number as the order number (`ORDER_NUMBER`).
+Settlement data is fetched from the Merchant API and modified to match the settlement material provided by the bank (`ORDER_NUMBER` = reference number from the bank).
+You may then pass the amended bank materials into the financial software.
+The settlement with the reference is booked into another account and excluded from the bookkeeping.

 For example, the following HTTP request returns settlement IDs from the given period.